Table Of Content

 | Free mobile apps | Convenient on the go | Limited denoise controls |

-A grainy video, or digital noise, is a visual distortion characterized by random speckles, flickering dots, or a "fuzzy" texture.
-It occurs when a camera sensor lacks sufficient light, leading to electronic interference that degrades image clarity and sharpness.
+A grainy video, also called digital noise, is a visual distortion shown as random speckles, flickering dots, or a fuzzy texture.
+It happens when the camera sensor does not gather enough light and the resulting electronic interference degrades clarity and sharpness.

 Yes.
-Unlike traditional filters that simply blur the image, AI denoising uses deep-learning models to distinguish between noise and actual textures.
-Tools like UniFab can remove grain while sharpening edges and restoring facial details, often upscaling the video to 4K simultaneously.
+Unlike traditional filters that simply blur the image, AI denoising uses deep-learning models to separate noise from real textures.
+Tools such as UniFab Denoise AI remove grain while keeping edges sharp and facial detail intact, and they can upscale to 4K in the same pass.

-To make a grainy video clear, import the file into an AI denoiser like UniFab, select the Denoise AI model, and enable super resolution.
-This process suppresses digital artifacts and reconstructs lost details, resulting in a crisp, professional-looking output.
+Import the file into an AI denoiser such as UniFab, select the Denoise AI model, and enable super resolution.
+The model suppresses digital artifacts and reconstructs lost detail, which produces a crisp, professional-looking output.
+Inside an editor, combine a Reduce Noise filter with a light Sharpen for the same effect.

-To make a pixelated video clear, you can use AI video enhancers like UniFab Video Enhancer AI or Topaz Video Enhance AI to upscale and restore lost details.
-Adjusting sharpness, reducing noise, and using high-quality playback settings can also help improve clarity.
-For a detailed guide, check out this article: How to Depixelate a Video.
+Use AI video enhancers such as UniFab Video Enhancer AI or Topaz Video AI to upscale and restore lost detail.
+Adjusting sharpness, reducing noise, and using high-quality playback settings also help.
+For a deeper walkthrough, see How to Depixelate a Video.